greenywd/paper-updater/README.md

 #### Download the latest build of a specific version
 `./updater.py --download 1.15.2`

+#### Download a specific build of a specific version
+`./updater.py --download 1.15.2 184`

+Note: Attempting to download a build later than latest will download the latest build instead.

 #### Display all versions of the Paper server
 `./updater.py --show-versions`